0atman/noboilerplate/scripts/22-starting-rust.md

 notes:

 I recommend reading the rust book from cover to cover as fast as possible, and without stopping to do the exercises.
-If you come across something you don't understand, note it, and move on to the next chapter.
+If you come across something you don't understand, mentally note it, and move on to the next chapter.
 The point is to pass the words through you eyeball compiler, and not worry too much about how many errors you get.

 Then when you have finished, go back to the start and work through at your normal pace, doing examples and researching topics as you find them.